 By the end of the day, it was hard to know what to expect.
 School pick up would be different.
 Who would be with him?
 What had his day been like?
 And mostly, how would he be feeling?

-At a new school, in a different state, the pick up routine is far more controlled than the casual one we left behind.
+At a new school, in a different state, the pick up routine is far more controlled and structured than the casual one we left behind.
 As it goes, students and caregivers meet in the cafeteria.
 Students line up in rows, by their grade, while parents wait in a long line along the other side of the room.
 When students arrive, the teacher calls out the name of the student, who walks over to meet his parent.
-As the mom of a child with CVI, I stand there and marvel at the ease with which most kids walk in and instantly spot a family member from across the crowded room.
-Except for mine.
+As the mom of a child with CVI, I stand there and marvel at the ease and effortlessness with which most kids walk in and instantly spot a family member from across the crowded room.
+Nearly every kid, except for mine.

-In order to make pick up more predictable for my son, I wait in the same spot, right at the front of the room, not in the long line with the other parents.
+In order to make pick up more predictable for my son, I wait every day in the same spot, right in front, not in the long line with the other parents across the room.

 As mentioned, our kids with CVI cling to their routines.
-His teacher saw me right away and let the other teacher know to call my son’s name next – until he hears his name over the microphone, he won’t proceed with the end of day process.
+His teacher spotted me right away and let the lead teacher know to announce my son’s name next – until he hears his name over the microphone, he won’t proceed with the dismissal process.
 They walked over to me, right in front.
 Wearing my bright yellow hat, and less than five feet from my son, he could not see me.
 He was looking, but he could not recognize me.
 Sometimes I will move slightly, or bend down to his height, or of course, speak.
 This time I deliberately waited a beat and was silent, so that his teacher could see Jasper not seeing his mom, who should be really familiar, right?
 Waited so that she could see his CVI.
 Long enough for his teacher to see, but not so long as to cause him distress.
-Because finding mommy at the end of the school day, should not be about stress.
+Because finding mommy at the end of the school day, should not be stressful.

 After saying his name, he found me right away.
 His teacher reported on what a great day he had, filled with transitions.
 That Monday, he rolled with it.